raulmarinperez/osbdet/README.md

   - helloworld[f21r1]: Hello world recipe, depends on: no_dependencies
 ```
 ### Displaying the status of available modules
-The `status` option lists all the available modules:
+The `status` option lists the status of all the available modules:
 ```
 root@osbdet:~/osbdet# ./osbdet_builder.sh status
 The folowing list shows the status of all available modules: